ConduitNetwork/docs/getting_started/upgrading/upgrading.rst

 .. code-block:: bash

-  sudo rpm -U morpheus-appliance-x.x.x-1.x86_64.rpm sudo morpheus-ctl stop morpheus-ui sudo morpheus-ctl reconfigure sudo morpheus-ctl start morpheus-ui
+  sudo rpm -U conduit-appliance-x.x.x-1.x86_64.rpm sudo conduit-ctl stop conduit-ui sudo conduit-ctl reconfigure sudo conduit-ctl start conduit-ui

 ..
 TIP:: Sometimes it may be necessary to restart all appliance services on the host.
-In order to do this simply type ``sudo morpheus-ctl restart``.
+In order to do this simply type ``sudo conduit-ctl restart``.
 This will restart ALL services.

 ..
-IMPORTANT If you are upgrading and have modified the java keystore you will have to do the following steps to import trusted certificates to |morpheus|
+IMPORTANT If you are upgrading and have modified the java keystore you will have to do the following steps to import trusted certificates to |conduit|

 .. include ssl-import.rst